caseit-tech-director/caseit-web-netlify/site/content/hiring/director-of-design.md

 ---
 title: Director of Design
-description: "The Director of Design masters the art of transforming imaginative ideas and concepts into a cohesive, professional visual experience.
-This individual has a keen eye for detail and is captivated by the opportunity to ensure that every line, word, and image is placed on competition materials with a purpose.
-The Director of Design is comfortable with challenging the status quo, stimulating thoughtful discussion, and also understands that the “packaging” of the competition is equally as valuable and impactful as the competition itself. "
+description: The Director of Design masters the art of transforming imaginative ideas and concepts into a cohesive, professional visual experience.
 lead: The Director of Design masters the art of transforming imaginative ideas and concepts into a cohesive, professional visual experience.
 This individual has a keen eye for detail and is captivated by the opportunity to ensure that